 Talent loading the tube into the centrifuge.

-Talent adding PBS to the pellet and removing it.
+Talent adding PBS to the pellet and centrifuging it and removing the supernatant

 Next, perform magnetic negative selection using the Mouse T Cell CD4 Isolation Kit according to the manufacturer's instructions [1].